 Unlike their modern avatars, the old ones were rather very rustic and basic in terms of their infrastructure.
 There was hardly any dedicated parking space or valet parking as the modern ones often offer.
 There used to be an un-cemented drive-way in front of the place where we would normally drive in and park the car at one end.
 There would be traditional cot or charpai waiting for us where we would sit up to enjoy a home-style fresh meal.

 Normally these places offer vegetarian meals, which would be normally prepped fresh every morning.
 The lentils would be cooked on a slow heat in large vessels and the base gravies would be prepared separately.
-Throughout the day, the lentils are allowed to bubble throughout the day, with an occasional stirring so that there would be maximum taste and flavor.
+Throughout the day, the lentils are allowed to bubble, with an occasional stirring so that there would be maximum taste and flavor.

 So, check out my recipe which has always impressed my family, friends and colleagues, each time I have cooked.
 It is a great crowd-pleaser which makes it perfect for parties, gathering and pot-lucks.

 This Punjabi Dal Makhani recipe is a simple yet delicious Black Lentil Dal recipe that is one of the most popular Punjabi cuisine dishes.
 Make restaurant/dhaba style dal makhani at home easily with this recipe.
 Dal Makhani Vegan recipe included.